-Would you be surprised to hear that increasing data suggests that YES indeed it is worth it.
+Would you be surprised to hear that increasing data suggest that YES indeed it is worth it?

 Green Renos: What the Research Says

 - Green buildings – both commercial and residential tend to get higher rents.

 Bentall Kennedy, one of the largest international real estate advisors, with more than 300 properties in their North American portfolio – found that their buildings with environmental sustainability certification had an 18.7 percent higher occupancy rate than non-certified properties.
 As well as their ‘green’ office properties netted 3.7% higher rents than regular properties.

 - Green buildings attract better quality tenants, who are happier and stay longer.

 A few studies have likewise noted that sustainable buildings attract better quality tenants who will stay longer in a green building.
 Just as one pays a premium for organic food, many will pay a premium for an energy efficient, sustainably renovated apartment unit.
 These tenants tend to be happier and stickier, which reduces landlord leasing costs associated with turnover.
 This is nothing to scoff at—empty units are a real drain of money.

 - The carbon tax is increasing every year, this means your renovation and upgrades will pay for themselves in much less time

 The cost of energy is expected to rise, so while a major renovation is likely to pay for itself over 10-20 years, that timeframe decreases as the cost of energy increases because you will be saving on energy costs every month.

 Green Renos: Don’t Greenwash, Make Meaningful Changes